-Before planting trees, residents should check with the Planning Department at (651) 714-3533 to determine minimum setback from the street curb.
+Before planting trees, residents should check with the Planning Department by phone at 651-714-3533 to determine the minimum setback from the street curb.
 Lots on street corners have special requirements for landscaping.
-Any question relative to this policy for your street frontage should be addressed to the Public Works Department, (651) 714-3720 or firstname.lastname@example.org, or the Engineering Division, (651) 714-3593 or email@example.com.
+Any question relative to this policy for your street frontage should be addressed to the Public Works Department by phone at 651-714-3720 or by email.

-If you notice a sight obstruction at an intersection, such as tree branches or shrubs obstructing the line of vision, please call the Street Division at (651) 714-3720 or email firstname.lastname@example.org .
+If you notice a sight obstruction at an intersection, such as tree branches or shrubs obstructing the line of vision, please call Public Works at 651-714-3720 or email.
 The obstruction will be investigated and, if found to be a safety issue, the property owner will be asked to trim or remove the obstruction.

 Boulevard Tree Health